ivan-sparq/template-uv/README.md

 1. Update the python version in `.python-version` to match your needs
 1. Run `uv sync` to install the dependencies
 1. Update the .github/CODEOWNERS file with your github username
-1. update your package version with `tbump`.
+1. update your package version with `bump-my-version`.
 See `docs/how-to/release-process.md`
 1. Delete this section of the README.md file and replace it with your own content

 ---